Dubai Food Guide - Where and what to eat in Dubai

 Cost: AED 506.67 (inclusive of taxes)

-6. Entrecote Cafe de Paris
+6. Entrecote Café de Paris

-Entrecote Cafe de Paris is essentially a steak restaurant, and has only one outlet in Dubai, situated at Dubai Mall.
-The famous sauce for an entrecote, the Cafe de Paris, is said to have been airflown from Geneva all the way to Dubai.
+Entrecote Café de Paris is essentially a steak restaurant and has only one outlet in Dubai, situated at Dubai Mall.
+The famous sauce for an entrecote, the Café de Paris, is said to have been air-flown from Geneva all the way to Dubai.
 This means you are actually getting the real deal by enjoying a Faux Filet (or Sirloin) steak at this restaurant.

 Its menu boasts various types of steaks available, from the New Zealand beef to the Black Wagyu beef.
 Australian Angus lovers will not be disappointed as well.
 In fact, the menu is designed for the beef to be shared, so you will be pleased to enjoy the meal with your family and friends.

-While we were there, we did not get the chance to enjoy the steak (due to having had a meal immediately prior), but did get to try out their desserts.
-Upon the server’s recommendations, we had the Pain Perdu and Fondant au Chocolat, which are the french toast and chocolate fondant cake respectively.
-Both tasted great, and went well with vanilla ice cream.
+While we were there, we did not get the chance to enjoy the steak (due to having had a meal immediately prior) but did get to try out their desserts.
+Upon the server’s recommendations, we had the Pain Perdu and Fondant au Chocolat, which are the French toast and chocolate fondant cake respectively.
+Both tasted great and went well with vanilla ice cream.
 Of course, coffee is a must with desserts and their coffee choices were quite standard and tasted delicious.

 While you are in Dubai, you have to try out this restaurant.
 If like us, you are not able to enjoy their steaks, be sure to try out their desserts, which to us, are fantastic in their own right!